 What is the Mental Health Tribunal?

-The MHT is considered to be a public authority under the Charter when applying and interpreting the provisions of the MHA 2014.
-Therefore, the MHT is bound as a public authority to act compatibly with Charter rights, unless it could not have acted otherwise.
+The MHT is considered to be a public authority under the Charter (except when acting in an administrative capacity).
+As a public authority, the MHT must act compatibly with Charter rights, unless it could not have acted otherwise.

 What matters does the Mental Health Tribunal hear?

 The MHT also conducts hearings in relation to:

 - whether electroconvulsive therapy (ECT) should be given;

 - the transfer of a person’s treatment to another health service;

 - applications to perform neurosurgery for mental illness.